LEGO Co-builder: Exploring Fine-Grained Vision-Language Modeling for Multimodal LEGO Assembly Assistants: Introduction

 Traditional computer vision research has tackled various purely visual tasks, including action segmentation, recognition, anticipation, and object state detection~\citep{Damen2018EPICKITCHENS, miech20rareact, wang2023holoassist, gao2024physically}.
 Procedural activity understanding has also been explored using video datasets with or without textual narration~\citep{tang2019coin, zhukov2019crosstask, li2023mimic, sener2022assembly101}.
 Some methods incorporate textual alignment, such as narration-video grounding or instruction-conditioned generation~\citep{padmakumar2021teach, miech2019howto100m}, but often rely on separate architectures for each task type.

 \Acfp{VLM} offer a promising solution by bridging visual and textual modalities, enabling models to align procedural language with visual observations.
 Recent advances in large-scale models such as GPT-4o~\citep{openai2024gpt4v}, LLaVa~\citep{liu2023llava}, Qwen-VL~\citep{bai2023qwen}, BLIP-2~\citep{li2023blip2}, MiniGPT-v2~\citep{chen2023minigpt}, and more recent reasoning-augmented variants like VLM-R1~\citep{shen2025vlm}, GLM-4.1v-thinking~\citep{hong2025glm}, and Gemini2.5~\citep{comanici2025gemini}, have demonstrated strong performance on a range of general-purpose multimodal tasks.
-However, most existing benchmarks focus on coarse-grained capabilities such as object recognition, captioning, and visual question answering, and do not evaluate the detailed, procedural understanding required for step-by-step manual assembly.
+While most existing benchmarks focus on coarse-grained capabilities like object recognition and captioning, they often fail to evaluate the detailed, procedural understanding required for step-by-step manual assembly.
 While recent \acp{VLM} research~\citep{laurenccon2024matters,cheng2024spatialrgpt,chen2024spatialvlm} aim to unify vision-language reasoning under a single architecture, challenges remain—particularly for tasks that require dense and fine-grained perception~\citep{wei2024vary,rahmanzadehgervi2024vision, chen2024we}.

 In this work, we address the need for instruction-following benchmarks that evaluate a model’s ability to reason over both visual and linguistic input in detail.
-We focus on LEGO brick assembly as a representative manual task that is richly structured, visually complex, and procedurally grounded.
-Figure~\ref{fig:Motivation} illustrates the limitations of current models in such tasks.
+We focus on LEGO brick assembly as a representative manual task that is richly structured, visually complex, and procedurally grounded. \autoref{fig:Motivation} illustrates the limitations of current models in such tasks.
 When prompted with a visual scene and corresponding instruction, GPT-4o fails to detect a misplaced LEGO piece, highlighting the challenge of fine-grained visual scene understanding and object state recognition.
 This motivates the need for benchmarks that go beyond high-level visual understanding and evaluate precise spatial compliance with procedural steps.